math-comp/math-comp/CONTRIBUTING.md

 #### Breaking changes and deprecations

-In principle, changes that may break users code, e.g.:
+In principle, changes that may break users' code, e.g.:
 - renaming or removing definitions, lemmas, or libraries, and
 - changing the contents of definitions or the statements of lemmas,